 - taking part in a program that encourages teens to think about what they have done and the harm they have caused

-To learn more, read the article in our Youth Zone Extrajudicial Sanctions: Instead of a Trial.
+To learn more, read our article: Extrajudicial Sanctions: Instead of the Court Process.

 The Teen Must Appear in Youth Court